5jt/Cider/docs/source/tutorial.md

     Translate itself depends on Text, which Cider therefore also installs.

-    Use `.gitignore` to exclude the dependency folders from Git version control.
+    Use `.gitignore` to exclude the dependency and distribution folders from Git version control.

     ??? example "nicetime/.gitignore"

-            tatin-packages*/
+            tatin-packages-dev/*
+            !/tatin-packages-dev//apl-dependencies.txt
+            !/tatin-packages-dev//apl-buildlist.json
+            Dist/

-1. Create the public API: `sundayStart` (not yet implemented) and `was`.
+1.  :apl-apl-logo: Create the public API: `sundayStart` (not yet implemented) and `was`.

-1. Build and publish the package.
+1.  :dyalog-tatin-logo: Build and publish the package.

               ]TATIN.Publish nicetime [tatin-test]